goethite/gostint/docs/Concept_Ideas.md

 task container.
 Any secrets could be auto-"deleted" when read by the Fuse subsystem in goswim - i.e. a one-shot share/read operation.
 Attempts to re-read a secret should log an alert.

+Update: Chose to simplify by using Docker api client's `CopyToContainer()` to unpack a TAR file (in mem) into the target container.